-If your property is in one of the 14 wards (areas) you will need to make an application for a licence.
-You can visit Electoral Calculus to check which ward your property is in.
-This link is to an external site and Enfield Council is not responsible for the information provided.
+If your property is in one of the 14 wards (areas), you will need to make an application for a licence.
+If you need to check which ward your property falls within, see our borough and ward profiles page.

-The property licensing website - which you can access through phone, tablet and PC devices - allows you to make multiple licence applications, pay the licence fee and provide the necessary documentation.
+You can make multiple licence applications, pay the licence fee and provide the necessary documentation.
 You will need to create a new user account before you can make a licence application.

 We aim to process your application within 60 working days.
 If there is any information missing or more details are needed, we will contact you.
 It's important the email address and contact numbers you provide in your application are correct and up to date.

-The fee for a selective licence fee is £600.
+The fee for a selective licence is £600.

 Part 1 is £260 and is due when the application is made.
 Part 2 is £340 and will be payable when the licence is granted.

 If your property is already licensed as a House in Multiple Occupation (HMO) under Enfield's mandatory or additional HMO licensing schemes, you do not need to apply for a selective licence.
 Each property is only subject to one type of residential licensing scheme.